Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Errors and Warnings Reference.md

 ### `SynonymExistsAsMismatchedCompound`

-The compound synonym already exists as the primary name of a differing compound.
+A compound row was added to the Compounds sheet whose synonym exists as a primary name of another compound.

+This exception can arise automatically in the downloaded study doc template all on its own.
+TraceBase tries to add rows in the Compounds sheet for both compounds that already exist in TraceBase and novel compounds that do not yet exist in TraceBase.
+However, the compound name and formula must both match.
+When they do not match, a new row for a novel compound is added to the sheet, whether or not it creates a conflict.
+Such a conflict can arise due to the formula (derived from the peak annotation file) representing the ionized state of the compound, e.g. with 1 less or 1 more proton (H).

+A researcher can also cause this exception if they were to assign an HMDB ID that is already assigned to another compound existing in TraceBase.
+This can often happen after fixing the issue described above caused by an ionized formula, because TraceBase did not pre-fill the existing compound due to the formula difference.

+Lastly, this issue can arise if the conflicting compound record simply has a synonym associated with a compound record that is just wrong.

-To resolve this issue, either edit the new compound containing the conflicting synonym in the input file to match and merge it with the existing compound or remove the new compound record so that peak groups (and tracers) are associated with the other compound record.
+To resolve this issue, either merge the compound records (editing them to fix the formula) or remove the synonym from the differing compound record so that peak groups (and tracers) are associated with the other compound record.

-Note that this exception can arise due to either a formula that represents the ionized state of a compound or the HMDB ID could be inaccurately assigned.

 If the compound from the peak annotation file(s) differs from the existing TraceBase compound record (e.g. different formula or HMDB ID), and the new record represents a distinctly different compound, reach out to the curators.
 The existing compound name may already be associated with a different compound in other studies, so either changes would need to be made to those other studies or the new study would need to be edited to distinguish the different compounds.
 Either way, a curator will need to coordinate the fix to ensure database-wide consistency.

 ### `TracerCompoundNameInconsistent`